-Filename and Path Purpose <program root="">\Data\CTISafe.dat</program> Specifies functions known to accept pointers without storing the pointer values.
+Filename and Path Purpose <program root="">\Data\ctisafe.dat</program> Specifies functions known to accept pointers without storing the pointer values.
 MemTrack and FinalCheck use this file to keep track of safe functions.
 This information prevents an error from being triggered when a pointer visits an unknown function.
 When a function is listed in this file, MemTrack and FinalCheck assume that the function has not saved a copy of the pointer.
 Functions may be added when necessary.
-Consult with Compuware Technical Support before removing any default functions from this list. <program root="">\Data\BCDefault.DPRul</program> Lists the default set of suppression and filter files that Error Detection will load.
+Consult with Compuware Customer Support before removing any default functions from this list. <program root="">\Data\BCDefault.DPRul</program> Lists the default set of suppression and filter files that Error Detection will load.
 Add to this list using the suppression and filter editing dialogs within Error Detection; the information you add is valid for the current project directory only.
 To make information valid systemwide, edit the file manually and include the full path name to the suppression/filter file being added. <program root="">\Data.DPFlt <program root="">\Data.DPSup</program></program> Defines the filters and suppressions Error Detection should use.
 Each one of these .DPFlt and .DPSup files contains specific filters and suppressions for system modules.
 Add, modify, or delete suppressions and filters via the Error Detection suppression and filter editing dialogs.
 Do not edit these files manually.

 Filename and Path Purpose <program root="">\Data\Unrestricted_modules.txt</program> Specifies modules that should be unrestricted DLLs despite being found in system directories.
 A module existing in a system directory needs to be marked as unrestricted to be examined for errors.
 By default, Unrestricted_modules.txt lists the various versions of MFC modules.
 Edit this file manually to add the names of specific modules existing in system directories so Error Detection will examine them for errors. <program root="">\Data\UserAllocators.dat</program> Specifies custom allocators.
-For more information on this file and how it is used by Error Detection, refer to "User Written Allocators" in the DevPartner Advanced Error Detection Techniques guide. <program root="">\ERptApi\NMApiLib.</program> Provides access to the Error Detection user-callable interface.
+For more information on this file and how it is used by Error Detection, see Chapter 4, "Working with User-Written Allocators". <program root="">\ERptApi\NMApiLib.</program> Provides access to the Error Detection user-callable interface.
 NMApiLib.h defines and documents the user-callable interface to Error Detection, which is implemented by linking NMApiLib.lib into your project.
-For more information on the user-callable interface, refer to "Analyzing Complex Applications" in the DevPartner Advanced Error Detection Techniques guide. <program root="">\Data\ExcludedModules.dat</program> (User-created File) Contains a list of excluded modules.
+For more information on the user-callable interface, see Chapter 3, "Analyzing Complex Applications". <program root="">\Data\ExcludedModules.dat</program> (User-created File) Contains a list of excluded modules.
 Each module is listed on a separate line of the file.
 For example: MYCUSTOMDRIVER.DLL <program root="">\DPSErrorDetection.xsd</program> Contains the schema information used when exporting session file data to XML.
 Do not edit this file. <nmshared root="">\NMSymData.dat</nmshared> (User-created File) Contains the names of any modules associated with bad PDB files, followed by ",0x0".
 For example: ADVAPI32.DLL,0x0 <program root="">\DPSErrorDetection.xsd</program> Specifies the schema to be used by the Data Export to XML feature.